TingChiaChiang/Control-the-iCubs-eyes-using-the-YARP-interface-with-Python/README.md

 # Control the iCub's eyes using the IGazeControl YARP interface with Python

 This script allows you to control iCub’s eyes using the YARP Gaze Interface with Python (official tutorial only provided C++).
 So far there are three methods provided.
-The first one is to look at a fixation point in Cartesian coordinates.
-The second one is to look at a fixation point in an absolute angular coordinate system.
-The last one is to retrieve the current fixation point (may used to measure the displacement error).
+The first one is to look at a fixation point in Cartesian coordinates -LookAtPoint(x, y, z).
+The second one is to look at a fixation point in an absolute angular coordinate system -LookAtAngle(azimuth, elevation, vergence).
+The last one is to retrieve the current fixation point in Cartesian coordinates -GetCurrentPoint() (may used to measure the displacement error).

 ## Getting Started